disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_28_MonitorIdentitySecureScore.md

 #### Task 1 - Review Identity Secure Score and improvement actions

+In this task, you will review the Identity Secure Score in Microsoft Entra and explore the improvement actions that enhance your organization's identity security posture.
+You'll navigate the dashboard to assess focused actions for boosting your overall tenant security.

 1. Open a new tab, and sign in to the [https://entra.microsoft.com/](https://entra.microsoft.com/).

 2. Sign in using below credentials :